-At some point in career, you’d probably have to work on a project where you need to track a device’s location.
+At some point in career, you probably had to work on a project where you need to track a device’s location.
 Chances are before starting your work, you’ll spend quite some time going through blogs and documentation about location tracking, GPS tracking, and all those things.
 For new developers, google play services API can be the way to go.
 It contains several google related APIs such as maps, location, navigation, and many more.
 But sometimes when we want a bit more than just device tracking or location updates, the features provided by google play services might be a bit insufficient.

 The main purpose of this blog is to help new developers by bringing to their notice other libraries and APIs that are out there related to location tracking besides google play services.
-I will also be discussing how and what features of HERE SDK did I use personally in my project.
-I believe the readers will benefit from this article as it not only puts light on GPS tracking in Android and HERE‘s location library along with its usage, but also saves you a lot of time spent on going through several blogs and documentation to find out what you actually need for your project.
-In this blog, I have mentioned why and how I used HERE‘s location library.
+I will also be discussing how and what features of HERE SDK did I use personally in the Wolfmatrix project.
+I believe the readers will benefit from this article as it not only puts light on GPS tracking in Android and HERE’s location library along with its usage but also saves you a lot of time spent on going through several blogs and documentation to find out what you actually need for your project.
+In this blog, I have mentioned why and how I used HERE’s location library.
 After reading this, readers will have an idea of what HERE library is and in what scenarios it’ll be handy.

 GPS tracking is a hot topic these days in almost every app.
 Most mobile apps have some sort of tracking mechanism for tracking the user’s location or their movement.
 These are extremely useful in many cases like when your phone has been lost or stolen.